QubesOS/qubes-doc/introduction/faq.rst

 No. Qubes does not pretend to be a multi-user system.
 Qubes assumes that the user who controls Dom0 controls the whole system.
 It is very difficult to **securely** implement multi-user support.
 See `here <https://groups.google.com/group/qubes-devel/msg/899f6f3efc4d9a06>`__ for details.

 However, in Qubes 4.x we will be implementing management functionality.
-See `Admin API <https://www.qubes-os.org/news/2017/06/27/qubes-admin-api/>`__ and `Core Stack <https://www.qubes-os.org/news/2017/10/03/core3/>`__ for more details.
+See :website:`Admin API <news/2017/06/27/qubes-admin-api/>` and :website:`Core Stack <news/2017/10/03/core3/>` for more details.

 What are the system requirements for Qubes OS?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^